shalom217/Campus-Recruitment-Analysis/README.md

  # Gender role
  Does gender make any diffrence in hiring?
 What data says?
- Hire rate of male is 0.72 and for female is 0.63, both are almost similar hemce gender is not making any diffrence in hiring.
+ Hire rate of male is 0.72 and for female is 0.63, both are almost similar hence gender is not making any diffrence in hiring.

  # Final Conclusion and answers of all questions:
  1.)
 Higher marks(10th,12th, UG, MBA, Placement Test) can make easy in getting hired.